dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 this.setState({ searchterm: event.target.value });
 ```

 Now, because `onInputChange` needs access to `this` we need to also bind it so that it can find it.
 Multiple ways of making that work, we could either call `this.onInputChange` in a fat arrow function callback that we pass to `onChange` like so: `onChange={event => {this.onInputChange(event);}}` or we can bind it.
 In the binding option we'll just assign a bound version of the function to that variable like so:

 ```javascript
 // add to the bottom of your constructor this.onInputChange = this.onInputChange.bind(this);
 ```
 This means whenever we reference `onInputChange` now within the class it will refer to a version of that function that is bound to the instance of the object.
-It also has the nice property of alerting readers that you have certain functions that are called from within other scope.
+That is we make sure `onInputChange` runs inside of `SearchBar` rather than inside of `input`.
+Does that make sense?
+Binding in the constructor has the nice property of alerting anybody reading your code that you have certain functions that are called from within other scope.

 🚀 And we should add some way to visualize this so let's add an element to your `render` method: